shredthaGNAR/list-of-my-starred-repos/README.md

 * [Seniblue/Underwater](https://github.com/Seniblue/Underwater): An obsidian.md theme
 * [joshuacant/undo_closed_tabs_menu](https://github.com/joshuacant/undo_closed_tabs_menu): Firefox webextension to add an undo closed tabs menu to tabs.
 * [p1usminus/undoclosetabreplacement](https://github.com/p1usminus/undoclosetabreplacement): Updated for FF78+
+* [DenverCoder1/unedit-for-reddit](https://github.com/DenverCoder1/unedit-for-reddit): Creates a link next to edited and deleted Reddit comments to show the original from before it was edited.
+The unedited comment gets displayed inline.
 * [FredrikNoren/ungit](https://github.com/FredrikNoren/ungit): The easiest way to use git.
 On any platform.
 Anywhere.
 * [krvstek/uni-apks](https://github.com/krvstek/uni-apks): 📦 Pre-built APKs from various patch sources
 * [stuartread7/Unibet-Scraper](https://github.com/stuartread7/Unibet-Scraper): Script to extract the implied probabilities of all outcomes listed in the live-betting section of unibet.com.
 The script has applications in sports gambling arbitrage and for building live alert tools.